 Georgia Paycheck Calculator

-Calculate your take home pay after federal & Georgia taxes
+Calculate your take-home pay per paycheck for salary and hourly jobs after federal & Georgia taxes

 Calculation not correct?
 Request new features?